davraam/Epidemics-in-Networks-Project-101/README.md

-# Project_101
+# Epidemics in Networks (Project 101)
-Impact of contact network structrure on epidemics spreading
+The impact of contact-network structure on important epidemiological quantities of infectious disease transmission and the identification of the extremes